The best coolers of 2020

 The Recool didn't hold the cold quite as well as Styrofoam when I tested it out, but it still performed as promised.
 Sitting in our 70-degree test lab with a small bag of ice from the gas station in it (roughly 7 pounds), the Recool was able to keep six Diet Cokes down at cold temps for a good 15 hours.
 Afterward, just dump the water out and let it air dry.

-If you need something a little bigger than the Recool's 18 quarts, then you could opt for the Vericool Ohana, another eco-friendly disposable cooler that comes in a 42-quart size for just $8.
-The rub is that it's currently only available direct from Vericool's website, and you'll need to pay extra for shipping (here in Kentucky, that brought the total up to $22).
+If you need something a little bigger than the Recool's 18 quarts, then you could opt for the Vericool Ohana, another eco-friendly disposable cooler that comes in a 42-quart size for just $8 at 7-11, Whole Foods, Save Mart, Lucky and BevMo!

-Still, in addition to being reusable and biodegradable like the Recool, the Ohana is also recyclable (the Recool isn't because of some of the additives it uses for waterproofing).
-Vericool tells us that it's in talks to get the Ohana into retail outlets like convenience stores, grocery stores and gas stations, so keep an eye out -- and rest assured that, like the Recool, the Ohana passed our tests with flying colors.
+In addition to being reusable and biodegradable like the Recool, the Ohana is also recyclable (the Recool isn't because of some of the additives it uses for waterproofing).
+And just like the Recool, the Ohana passed our tests with flying colors.

 And hey, while we're talking tests...